 Most of what we eat and drink is turned into glucose, or sugar, and used for energy.
 However, for people with diabetes, their bodies do not properly process food for use as energy — causing sugars to build up in their blood.
 This is why it is so important that people with diabetes carefully monitor their diets and avoid excess sugar intake, especially when it comes to sugary drinks.

-Tiffany Rios, RD, CDE, a registered dietitian and diabetes educator with Sharp Chula Vista Medical Center, answers a few questions about diabetes and sugary drinks, and offers tasty alternatives to quench your thirst, whether you have diabetes or not.
+Diabetes educator Tiffany Rios, RD, CDE, answers a few questions about diabetes and sugary drinks, and offers tasty alternatives to quench your thirst, whether you have diabetes or not.

 What do we mean when we say "sugary"?
 Does that include both natural and added sugars?